Creating a Community Based on the Joy of Giving

 For over twenty three years, Kedma has been working with seminary students by creating programming that is both individually fulfilling and community building.
 Kedma enables gap year students to give back within Israeli society by partnering with schools and non-profits throughout Israel, thereby offering meaningful weekly volunteer activities as well as special service learning events throughout the year.
 Kedma’s programs are also a forum through which seminary students come together and form an inter-seminary community based on the joy of giving.

-Kedma’s Volunteer Program for seminary students enables gap year students to give back in a meaningful way by partnering with non-profit organizations, schools, and creating a skills-building volunteer track which includes a medical clowning program, United Hatzalah training, and working with the deaf.
-For 2019-20, Kedma will be working with students from Midreshet Moriah, Midreshet Torah V’Avodah, Midreshet Eshel, and Ba’er Miriam.
+Kedma’s Volunteer Program for seminary students enables gap year students to give back in a meaningful way by partnering with non-profit organizations and schools.
+For 2019-20, Kedma will be working with students from Midreshet Moriah, Midreshet Torah V’Avodah, Midreshet Eshel, and Ba’er Miriam

 kedma cohort program